Alessandra Ambrosio Shows Skin In A Tiny Black Bikini & White Shorts In Sizzling Photo

 “Words cannot describe how grateful I am to have been working for this amazing brand that inspires me and women all over the world,” the star said at the time in an Instagram post, per People.
 “In my wildest dreams I would have never imagined doing 17 Victoria’s Secret Fashion Shows.”

 “I could not have done this without all the love and support from my fans.
 It gives me great pride to be part the Victoria’s Secret movement!”
-Ambrosio continued in her emotional post confirming her departure.
+Alessandra continued.
 “I will always be cheering for you!
 Love you forever.”